-The WTO, which governs 75 percent of global trade, is still trying to reach agreements by consensus among its member states.
+The WTO, which governs 75% of global trade, is still trying to reach agreements by consensus among its member countries.
 But such efforts are becoming increasingly difficult amid signs that the global economy is fragmenting into separate blocs.

-“We should not be careless,” said Ngozi Okonjo-Iweala, director-general of the World Trade Organization (WTO), in her opening remarks on February 26, describing the atmosphere as “more difficult” than the WTO’s last 2022 meeting, citing wars, tensions and elections as well as signs that trade growth will fall short of the organization’s targets.
+“We should not be careless,” said Ngozi Okonjo-Iweala, director-general of the World Trade Organization (WTO), in her opening remarks on February 26, describing a “more difficult” atmosphere than the WTO’s last 2022 meeting, citing wars, tensions and elections as well as signs that trade growth will fall short of the organization’s targets.

-Ngozi Okonjo-Iweala called on ministers to pull together and complete the talks, but appeared to rule out any deal in Abu Dhabi on reforming the agency's delayed appeals court.
+Ms Ngozi Okonjo-Iweala called on ministers to come together and complete the talks, but appeared to rule out any agreement in Abu Dhabi on reforming the agency's delayed appeals court.

-“Our goal is to show the world that the WTO is still alive.
-We are still functioning well and we have the capacity to deliver important results for people everywhere,” he added.
+“Our goal is to show the world that the WTO is still alive, that we are still functioning well and that we have the capacity to deliver important results for people everywhere,” he added.

-Meanwhile, negotiators say they remain hopeful for a deal that could boost global fish stocks and protect fishermen by banning government subsidies.
+Meanwhile, negotiators say they remain hopeful of a deal that could increase global fish stocks and protect fishermen by banning government subsidies.

 Other possible outcomes from the four-day meeting include the accession of two new members, Comoros and East Timor, and an agreement among some 120 countries to remove investment barriers that hinder development.